dymmond/databasez/docs/index.md

 simple asyncio support for a range of databases.

 ### Special notes

-Saffier couldn't exist without [Databases](https://www.encode.io/databasex/) and the continuous work done by the amazing team behind it.
+This package couldn't exist without [Databases](https://www.encode.io/databasex/) and the continuous work done by the amazing team behind it.
 For that reason, thank you!

 ## Installation